BaltiBerre/Project1CS230/README.md

 ///////////////////////////////

-[Frontend description goes here]
+The frontend.py file

 ///////////////////////////////

-*The backend.py file contains functions for creating and viewing notes from a text file.
+* The backend.py file contains functions for creating and viewing notes from a text file.

-*If the file itself is run, it will simply display "Hello World!".
+* If the file itself is run, it will simply display "Hello World!".
 It is meant to contain functions that are called by frontend.py.

-*The file consists of a single "note" class, which contains the following:
+* The file consists of a single "note" class, which contains the following:

-    *A constructor that initializes empty variables to contain the date, time, notes, and filepath of the receiving text file
+    * A constructor that initializes empty variables to contain the date, time, notes, and filepath of the receiving text file

-    *create_note(self), which gets the current system time, asks the user to input a note, opens a file (creating one if it didn't already exist), and writing to it.
+    * create_note(self), which gets the current system time, asks the user to input a note, opens a file (creating one if it didn't already exist), and writing to it.

-    *view_notes(self), which prints the text file
+    * view_notes(self), which prints the text file

-    *search_notes(self), which doesn't do anything yet
+    * search_notes(self), which doesn't do anything yet